-Principles is to Invest in the Quality of Our Community Life.
-It is evident that community quality of life investments are important to residents of our community and are an essential means of supporting future job growth and a strong economy.
+Plan Vision Statement.
+One of the five Plan Guiding Policy Principles is to Invest in the Quality of Our Community Life.

+It is evident that community quality of life investments are important to residents of our community and are an essential means of supporting future job growth arts, culture and recreation quality of life investments is an overall medium-high priority investment need for our community over the long term.